Discover the top 13 advanced DJ tips and tricks to give yourself the edge in the clubs. And find out why tip number 12 is the most important of all!

 You’ll learn how to get the crowd pumped up, and DJ crowd interaction.
 You’ll also learn about the body language of the crowd.
 And what to do if the crowd is unreadable.

-You can read the full article here > HERE
+You can read our full article how to read a crowd.

 Don’t neglect this vital DJ skill.
 It’s just as important as mixing and if you master it you’ll build a better following.
 People will also remember you easier.
 And they’ll want to come to see you play again.